The College Board affirms the ongoing commitment of the College to adhere to the following democratic principles:

 The Constitution mainly focuses on the appointment and duties of the Board (or Council as it is referred to in the Constitution).
 The expectation is that all other operational and strategic decisions regarding the College will be taken by the Board or through their delegates, the Staff of the College.
 In practice, the Board limits itself to strategic decision making and governance, with all operational decisions being delegated to the Principal and the senior staff.
 This makes the appointment and performance management of the Principal a key responsibility of the Board.

-To access the current version of the College Constitution and the Memorandum of Association click here.
+To access the current version of the College Constitution click here.